iloveponies/sudoku/README.md

 ## Comments

-I will be a sudoku solver.
+I am a sudoku program with a solver.